nicklasaven/offlineMap/README.md

 here is a collection of scripts to handle large files of twkb in the client through File API.

-It is still a lot of bottlenecks that can be removed and some memory issues that limits possible file sizes when mamory is a limit.
+It is still a lot of bottlenecks that can be removed and some memory issues that limits possible file sizes when memory is a limit.

 ## How to use it